 A speaker cable’s resistance is equal to its length.
 In this regard, experts state two different principles.

-The speaker cable connecting with each speaker needs to be of the same length.
+The speaker cable connecting each speaker must be the same length.
 Both speakers experience the same resistance, allowing your system to balance.

-Since a speaker cable’s resistance is proportional to its length, it’s ideal for keeping lengths as short as you can afford to.
+Since a speaker cable’s resistance is proportional to its length, it’s ideal for keeping lengths as short as possible.
 This way, the resistance reduces.
-However, at the same time, you need to keep both speakers separated at an adequate distance to get the best stereo effect.
+However, simultaneously, you must separate both speakers at an adequate distance to get the best stereo effect.

 Chapter 4: Cost Vs. the benefit of a Speaker Cable

 You can choose from a range of speaker cable types.
-Some will be expensive because manufacturers will say that their cable has improvements, which increases the price.
+Some will be expensive because manufacturers will say their cable has improved, increasing the price.

 A speaker cable with 4mm wire will be very thick.
 Audio experts use this cable in well-known recording studios.
 This is mainly because the cable needs to run very long; they need to install it around the studio.